 Social cohesion is a key driver of Australia’s success as a prosperous, diverse society.

 Social cohesion highlights what we share and what keeps us together, as a society.
 Scanlon Foundation Research Institute has come up with an important report about what has kept Australia united throughout the years.
 Understanding the effect of social cohesion in Australia is more important than it has ever been before.
-The pandemic has brought us face to face with some of the greatest challenges of our lifetime, and multicultural Australians are facing the brunt of it.
-According to the report, almost 60% of Australians felt that Racism was a big problem in Australia, a jump of 20% from the previous years.
+The pandemic has brought us face to face with some of the greatest challenges of our lifetime.
+Multicultural Australians are facing the brunt of these challenges.
+According to the report, almost 60% of Australians felt that racism was a big problem in Australia.
+This is a jump of 20% from the previous years.
 To find out more, read this link.

-The after effect of shut borders on CALD Australians:
+The effects of shut borders on CALD Australians:

 So what did this mean for multicultural Australians?
-This meant so many CALD Australians didn’t get to see their aged family back home, many were unable to go and help their aged parents as they struggled with COVID-19, some couldn’t even be there for their parents funeral, many young children born during the pandemic were unable to experience the physical love and care of their grandparents.
+Many CALD Australians were unable to see their aged family back home.
+Some could not help their aged parents as they struggled with COVID-19.
+Others couldn’t even attend their parent’s funerals.
+Many young children born during the pandemic did not experience the physical love and care of their grandparents.
 The more you learn about the emotional, mental and psychological consequences of the pandemic on Australians, the more your heart sinks.
 Australian immigration department held the final decision on whose exemption to travel would be granted.
-Mind you, these weren’t Australians who wanted to go abroad for a holiday, all they wanted was to go and support their family amidst the pandemic.
+Mind you, these weren’t Australians who wanted to go abroad for a holiday.
+They only wanted to support their family amidst the pandemic.

 Parents are immediate family

 Never before in the history of Australia have multicultural Australians felt the need to prove this fact- “Parents are immediate family”.
 With the international border shut for over 18 months, multicultural Australians started getting restless and uneasy.
-Culturally diverse Australians felt like they’re stuck in a locked country with no certainty of meeting family back home,effecting their mental health.
+Culturally diverse Australians felt trapped.
+They had no certainty of meeting family back home.
+This uncertainty affected their mental health.
 This restlessness was the root cause of the petition named “Parents are immediate family” that went viral in late 2020.
 It was finally lodged in May 2021 here.

-The petition mainly entailed that Australia is a multicultural country with many citizens and PR holders migrated from overseas- whose parents are living abroad.
+The petition mainly entailed that Australia is a multicultural country.
+Many citizens and PR holders have migrated from overseas with parents are living abroad.
 Australia’s post COVID border policy only allowed Australians and PR holders to enter Australia.
 Parents overseas were unable to be reunited with family because they are not classed as ‘immediate family’.
-The petition explained how important parents were to migrants living in Australia and not being able to meet them or even travel back home is affecting people.
+The petition explained how crucial parents are to migrants living in Australia.
+The inability to meet them or travel back home is impacting people significantly.

-Covid-19 has impacted Australian migrants financially and physically, however, the biggest impact was being apart from parents for an extended periods.
+COVID-19 has impacted Australian migrants financially and physically.
+However, the biggest impact was being apart from parents for extended periods.

 After months of online campaigning, a lobby group ‘Parents are Immediate Family’ was able to push for a petition.
 This petition was signed by more than 70,000 people.
 There was also a Facebook group created that has now attracted close to 8.5k followers.